yuewang0120/Bivariate-Functional-Patterns-of-Lifetime-Medicare-Costs-among-ESRD-Patients/README.md

 Rscript simu_mixed_plot.R
 ```

-to generate Figure 2 under the same folder.
+to generate Figure 2 (2D and 3D) under the same folder.

 ### 3. ESRD Data Analysis of Cost Difference Associated with Waitlisting (Section 5.1)